john-azzaro/Study-Mongoose-Schemas/README.md

 <br>

 ## How do you create a Mongoose Schema?
-To create a schema, you first need to set the schema you want to create to a new schema class.
-For example, suppose we want to create a schema for a *car*.
+**To create a schema, you first need to set the schema you want to create to a new schema class.** For example, suppose we want to create a schema for a *car*.
 First, you need to create a schema named "car" and set it to a new ```mongoose.Schema``` class.
-What will happen is that every time you call
+What will happen is that every time you call the *car* schema, it will create new instance of the class.
 ```JavaScript
     const car = mongoose.Schema({

     })
 ```
+ **Inside this new *car* class, you will have a collection of properties.**